cdario/FrOST/README.txt

 	1. Implementation of C.O.P algorithm
 	2. Extension plugin for simulation in QP
-	2. Some examples for future use of QP API
+	3. Some examples for future use of QP API
+	4. Integration with JADE

 Use: